 You usually drink coffee when you are sleep-deprived, right?
 Well, that much-needed jolt not only keeps you awake, it makes you sharper.
 According to CNN, coffee allows your brain to work in a much more efficient and smarter way thereby improving the complex functions associated with intelligence such as reaction time, vigilance, attention and logical reasoning.

+To conclude?
 Coffee rocks!:) And we love making it.
 Well, drinking it as well:)